drfwint/svo/z-Tree/README.md

 # Social Value Orientation Task

-This is the oTree implementation of the Social Value Orientation Slider Task by Murphy et al. (2014).
+This is the z-Tree implementation of the Social Value Orientation Slider Task by Murphy et al. (2014).